sudheerholla/Property-Listing/README.md

 # Property-Listing
-Displays a list of Properties
+Sample Application to display a list of properties using .Net Core and Angular

 1. Clone Repository to local folder
 2. Run "npm install" through command line in "PropertyListingAPI/ClientApp" folder to install node modules